The PROSPECT Reactor Antineutrino Experiment: Detector

 The PROSPECT LiLS was produced by first purifying raw components and then mixing in stages in a reaction vessel.
 The LiCl was added as a final step.
 Preparation and mixing were carried out as follows.
 Solutions of 10~mol/L lithium chloride were prepared in 1~L batches from 95.37\,\% $^6$Li (by atom, as reported by the supplier) enriched lithium carbonate and analytical grade concentrated (37\,\% by mass) hydrochloric acid according to

-LiCl solutions were filtered and passed through an anion exchange chromatography column (Bio-Rad AG 1-X4, 100 to 200 mesh), which efficiently retained the dissolved iron impurity (presumably in the form of FeCl$_{4-}$) responsible for an initial yellow coloration.
+LiCl solutions were filtered and passed through an anion exchange chromatography column\footnote{Bio-Rad AG 1-X4, 100 to 200 mesh http://www.biorad.com}, which efficiently retained the dissolved iron impurity (presumably in the form of FeCl$_{4-}$) responsible for an initial yellow coloration.

 Six individual lots of purified material were analyzed for optical transmittance, LiCl concentration, HCl concentration, and density.
 All lots showed transmittance over the wavelength range 260~nm to 547~nm that compared favorably to a commercially available solution of purified 8~mol/L LiCl.
 For the combined lots, the LiCl concentration was 9.98~mol/L and the HCl concentration was 0.088~mol/L. The density of the combined lots of LiCL solution was 1.206~kg/L. In total, 86~L (104~kg) of 10~mol/L LiCl solution were prepared.